MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 This will temporarily revert the repository to whatever the state was at the specified commit ID.

-Let's checkout the version before we made the most recent edit to the README.
+Let's check out the version before the most recent edit we made to the README.

 ````{tab-set-code}